 Each student is obliged to keep track of the time used.
-The information is available on Student's Desktop under Personal Data, and, if necessary, can be requested from the Registrar's Office.
+The information is available on Student's Desktop under Personal Data, and, if necessary, can be requested from the Study Affairs Office.
 For further details, please see Right to study and target times for completion.

 5. Enrolment alternatives and changes in enrolment

 - enrolment as present for the entire academic year

 - enrolment as absent for the entire academic year

 - enrolment as present for one semester and absent for the other semester